Buying property in Île-de-France

 Featured Image

-Île-de-France is the region including Paris, but stretching way beyond, especially south, as far as 100 kilometres.
-Literally “island of France”, it is also commonly known as the Paris region.
+Île-de-France is the region including Paris, but stretches way beyond, especially south, as far as 100 kilometres.
+Literally translated as “island of France”, it is also commonly known as the Paris region.

 It contains eight departments and covers an area four times larger than that inside London’s M25.
 It’s the most populous region in all of France too, with 12 million people.